taniarascia/taniarascia.com/content/posts/2020-04-13-writing-an-emulator-in-javascript-chip8.md

 - `waitKey()`
 - `drawPixel()` (`drawSprite` would have been 1:1, but it ended up to be easier doing it pixel-by-pixel from the interface)

 JavaScript doesn't really have a concept of an abstract class as far as I could find, but I created one by making a class that could not itself be instantiated, with methods that can only be used from classes that extend it.
-It will define the contract between CPU and I/O. Here are all the interface methods on the class:
+Here are all the interface methods on the class:

 <div class="filename">CpuInterface.js</div>